Sanji (One Piece): Personality

 Sanji is mostly seen as a composed, nonchalant, and calm individual who always keeps his cool when in dire situations.
-However, this is contrasted by the many comedic gags he partakes in, such as when in the presence of a lady or when insulted by a crew member.
+This is contrasted by the many comedic gags he partakes in, such as when in the presence of a lady or when insulted by a crew member.
 Most notably, Sanji and Zoro have a great rivalry, often resorting to fighting (both verbally and physically).

 Sanji is also known to have an enamored personality, constantly flirting with any attractive woman he sees, earning him the nickname "ero-cook".
-Even as a child, while working in Baratie, Sanji would become love-struck with attractive female customers and end up making mistakes in the process of cooking.
+Even as a child, while working in the Baratie, Sanji would become love-struck with attractive female customers and end up making mistakes in the process of cooking.
 He also shows jealousy towards those that he perceives to be luckier than him with women, such as when he sees Zoro with Hiyori and Luffy arriving at Amazon Lily out of pure luck.
 Despite this nature, Sanji exhibits some self-restraint due to his loyalty to his crew, as is shown by the fact that in spite of being attracted to Pudding, he sternly refused to marry her and decided to let her down gently.
 Moreover, due to this attitude and the multiple lectures from Zeff, Sanji follows his own strict set of personal morals in the form of chivalry.
 He has sworn to never attack women or let them be insulted, even at the cost of his own life and has gone so far as to only block against Kalifa, one of the main antagonists of the Enies Lobby Arc, until Nami could help him.
-Sanji overcame his childhood trauma and accepted his nature after Luffy saves him from an arranged marriage during the Whole Cake Island Arc.
+Sanji overcomes his childhood trauma and accepts his nature after Luffy saves him from an arranged marriage during the Whole Cake Island Arc.

 Sanji is kind and often saves others in danger, even at the cost of his own safety.
 Oftentimes he frames this kindhearted nature as mere chivalry towards women, but in his actions he consistently helps men as well.
 Having suffered from starvation among the litany of abuse put upon him by his father, he never denies a person a meal regardless of their intentions, as shown when Don Krieg attempted to take over the Baratie during his introductory arc.
 Frequently during the series he separates himself from everyone else to play a clandestine role which subsequently helps the crew and other allies survive.
-In Water 7, Sanji separates from the crew and finds Nico Robin boarding the Puffing Tom on its way to Enies Lobby for her execution.
+For example, in Rainbase, in the kingdom of Alabasta, he calls himself Mr Prince and lures Crocodile away from his crew.
+Additionally, in Water 7, Sanji separates from the crew and finds Nico Robin boarding the Puffing Tom on its way to Enies Lobby for her execution.
 In Thriller Bark, he offers to give up his life in exchange for Luffy's.
 In Zou, Sanji decided to leave the crew in order to confront his family and protect the Straw Hats from the Fire Tank Pirates.
 In Wano, Sanji asks for help from another for the first time when he asks Robin to save him.